 I would recommend any guided meditation that takes you on a visual journey as these will be good distractions from your everyday life.
 Also, although I don’t necessarily subscribe to the Eckhart Tolle philosophy, his mediation practices especially the ones about allowing the mind to rest in the present moment are very effective for lifting depressive moods.

 From what I remember, it was actually a deep depression that started him on his spiritual journey.
-Mumbo-jumbo aside, his mindfulness meditations are very good at clearing the clutter and allowing the mind to reset.
+His mindfulness meditations are very good at clearing the clutter and allowing the mind to reset.

 Don’t be scared of meditation, like sleep it is really unlikely to cause anything detrimental and is highly likely to have a positive effect.
 Throw yourself into meditation, clear your room and a space to meditate and light candles (safely).
 Enjoy the whole experience of meditating and embrace the calmness it can create.